Top 5 SaaS Ecommerce Solutions in 2021By Emily Dyrland

 The first step in reselling ecommerce solutions to local businesses is choosing the right platform.
 Cloud-based SaaS solution providers offer a wide range of solutions, such as site migration services that help move clients from one online ecommerce platform to another without having to rebuild their website from scratch.
 Others offer services to build and maintain the websites on your behalf.

 This platform has a large number of website building templates to choose from and gives users the ability to drag and drop elements anywhere on the page.
-One drawback is that editing a website doesn’t automatically edit the mobile version.
+One drawback is that editing a website doesn’t automatically edit the mobile version, and it's lacking more advanced SEO features.
 All edits must be done twice.
 According to Website Tool Tester, loading speed and customization are the two biggest cons among many pros.

 Wix is considered to be one of the most affordable ecommerce solutions available on the market.
 Unlike Shopify, Wix does not charge commission.